 The MBA Program requires a core of 31.5 credit hours of Breadth Course Requirements and 9 credit hours of elective courses.
 Students may also be required to take up to an additional 19.5 credit hours based on their business education, courses waived and direct business experience.
 A student must complete between 40.5 and 60 semester hours for an MBA, depending on how many pre-program courses are waived.
-Electives may be used to concentrate in the areas of entrepreneurship, global business, finance, marketing, management, computer information systems, or forensic accounting to enrich the MBA.
+Electives may be used to concentrate in the areas of entrepreneurship, global business, finance, marketing, management, information systems, or forensic accounting to enrich the MBA.

 Breadth Course Requirements (27 semester hours)

 |PMBA-8210||Information Technology Management||3|

 |PMBA-8240||Applied Corporate Finance||3|